Compare Leasing vs Buying a Copier Costs

 - High-end copiers that can handle 60 ppm or more can run up to $50,000.
 Only very large business require this kind of speed.

-Buying a Copier Pros
+Pros of Buying a Copier Outright

-- Cheaper in the long run - Buying is always cheaper than leasing in the long-term because you avoid finance charges.
+- Cheaper in the long run - Buying is always cheaper than leasing in the long term because you avoid finance charges.
 Think of it much like buying a car: You can save thousands of dollars by paying cash upfront and avoiding interest.

 - Tax deductible - The entire cost of a new equipment purchase is tax deductible.
-WIth a lease, you can only deduct the total amount of the monthly payments for that year.
+With a lease, you can only deduct the total amount of the monthly payments for that year.

-Buying a Copier Cons
+Cons of Buying a Copier Outright

 - Depreciation - Much like computers, copiers lose most of their value in just a few short years.
 An expensive, high-end copier won’t garner much profit when it comes time to resell it.